Ablaye Yare Faye

-Ablaye Yare Faye (born 10 April 1994) is a Senegalese professional footballer who plays as a defensive midfielder for Championnat National 3 club Saint-Apollinaire.
+Ablaye Yare Faye (born 10 April 1994) is a Senegalese footballer who plays as a defensive midfielder for French Championnat National 3 club Fos.

 Club career

 In 2012, Faye started his career at professional football at Kallithea.
 He made 22 appearances scoring 3 goals for the club in the Greek Football League.

-In 2013 Ablaye Faye signed a three-year contract with AEK Athens which would keep him at the club until 2017.
+In 2013, Ablaye Faye signed a three-year contract with AEK Athens which would keep him at the club until 2017.

 In January 2022, Faye signed for French club Saint-Apollinaire.